JanssenProject/jans/docs/admin/auth-server/endpoints/introspection.md

 - [introspectionAccessTokenMustHaveUmaProtectionScope](../../reference/json/properties/janssenauthserver-properties.md#introspectionaccesstokenmusthaveumaprotectionscope)
 - [introspectionResponseScopesBackwardCompatibility](../../reference/json/properties/janssenauthserver-properties.md#introspectionresponsescopesbackwardcompatibility)

-## Customising Introspection Endpoint Behaviour
+## Customising Introspection Endpoint Behaviour using Custom script:

 Customizing certain aspects of endpoint behaviour, for example, one can modify claims of an access token as JWT, using [introspection scripts](../../../script-catalog/introspection/README.md).
 Use